Kezzryn/Advent-of-Code/Synacor Challenge/README.md

     }
 ```

-Op-code implementation went smoothly, each implemented code passed the presented self check until I was left with only three unimplemented op-cdes.
+Op-code implementation went smoothly, each implemented code passed the presented self check until I was left with only three unimplemented op-codes.

 Spirits were high, right until I slammed into my first roadblock.